1. Purpose

 3. Our Commitment

-To support customers experiencing family violence, we’re committed to:
+To support customers experiencing domestic and family violence, we’re committed to:

-• Ensuring customers and employees are aware of and can easily access support through South East Water.
+• Ensuring customers are aware of and can easily access support through South East Water.

-• Protecting the privacy, safety and confidentiality of customer and employee information.
+• Protecting the privacy, safety and confidentiality of customer information.

-• Providing sensitive and tailored support in consultation with our customers and employees to achieve positive outcomes.
+• Providing sensitive and tailored support in consultation with our customers to achieve positive outcomes.

-• Empowering customers, with our support to manage the financial impacts associated with family violence.
+• Empowering customers, with our support to manage the financial impacts associated with domestic and family violence.

-• Connecting customers and employees with expert support via referral services.
+• Connecting customers with expert support via referral services.

-• Increasing awareness of family violence and the impacts on customers, employees and our community.
+• Increasing awareness of domestic and family violence and the impacts on customers and our community.

-• Continuing to build internal capability to support customers and employees through effective and ongoing specialist training.
+• Continuing to build internal capability through effective and ongoing specialist training and ensuring our team have the skill and knowledge to support customers.

 4. Definitions